 Major Transfer Hubs operated by VINE Transit

-VINE Transit operates two transfer hubs within the County of Napa- The Soscol Gateway Transit Center at 625 Burnell St. in downtown Napa and the Trancas Park and Ride Lot located on the corner of Redwood Rd. and Trancas St. just off Highway 29.
-The Trancas Park and Ride was opened in November 2010 and provides free parking and bus transfer on VINE Transit.
-In late 2012, NCTPA inaugurated a new transit center in downtown Napa - the Soscol Gateway Transit Center and close the Pearl Street center.
-NCTPA and VINE Transit also has plans to purchase and improve the existing Park & Ride lot in Yountville.
+Vine Transit operates two transfer hubs within the County of Napa- The Soscol Gateway Transit Center at 625 Burnell St. in downtown Napa and the Trancas Park and Ride Lot located on the corner of Redwood Rd. and Trancas St. just off Highway 29.
+The Trancas Park and Ride was opened in November 2010 and provides free parking and bus transfer on Vine Transit.
+In late 2012, NVTA inaugurated a new transit center in downtown Napa - the Soscol Gateway Transit Center and close the Pearl Street center.
+NVTA and VINE Transit also has plans to purchase and improve the existing Park & Ride lot in Yountville.
 The purchase and improvements to the Yountville Park & Ride Lot is expected to be completed by December 2014.